ku-uhaku/POS/API_DOCUMENTATION.md

 - Audit trail information (created_by, updated_by, deleted_by) is included in resources when available
 - The `full_name` field is a computed attribute combining `first_name` and `last_name`

+## Store Context Notes

+- Users can be assigned to multiple stores via the many-to-many relationship
+- Each user has a default store that is used when `X-Store-ID` header is not provided
+- The active store context automatically filters all data queries for models using the `BelongsToStore` trait
+- Users can only access stores they are assigned to
+- Store switching is done via the `X-Store-ID` header on each request, or by using the `/stores/switch` endpoint
+- The `/stores` endpoint returns only stores the user has access to
+- When viewing a specific store, the system verifies the user has access to that store

 ---

 **Last Updated:** 2024-11-22

+## Store Context Notes

+- Users can be assigned to multiple stores via the many-to-many relationship
+- Each user has a default store that is used when `X-Store-ID` header is not provided
+- The active store context automatically filters all data queries for models using the `BelongsToStore` trait
+- Users can only access stores they are assigned to
+- Store switching is done via the `X-Store-ID` header on each request, or by using the `/stores/switch` endpoint